Table of Contents

 2. Secure your domain name

-Once you decide your business name, another difficult task is choosing an appropriate and available domain name.
+Once you decide your business name, another difficult task with starting an ecommerce business is choosing an appropriate and available domain name.
 The domain name should be unique that identifies your website.

 Generally, you get your business name as your domain name.
 But if it is not available then choose an URL that is related to your business.
 If you get a domain name that describes your company’s business or name, people can remember the name easily and can return to your site.

 Say, for instance, you are a florist and have your store name as Lara’s Floral Designs and if same domain name “LarasFloralDesigns.com” is not available then try something similar to it like “FloralDesignsbyLara.com”.

 Read Related: How to Start a Dropshipping Business Services in 2023

 3. Register your Domain